Actual Wage Determination

 H-1B status can be extended in increments of 3 years or less, with the total time period allotted by USCIS being six years (with some exceptions).
 If an H-1B is due to expire at a specific time, the extension must be filed, but does not have to be approved, prior to the expiration of the H-1B.
 Upon timely filing the extension, the H-1B employee is granted, per USCIS regulations, 240 days to continue working with legal authorization.
-However, if the H-1B employee leaves the U.S. after the expiration of the original H-1B, he/she cannot return to the U.S. until the H-1B extension is approved and a valid H-1B visa stamp is obtained from a U.S. Consulate abroad.
+However, if the H-1B employee leaves the U.S. after the expiration of the original H-1B, that employee cannot return to the U.S. until the H-1B extension is approved and a valid H-1B visa stamp is obtained from a U.S. Consulate or Embassy abroad.

 Please see the E-3 Classification webpage for more information about extending this status.

 Note: Once an individual has obtained H-1B or E-3 status for employment at NC State, ANY changes in salary, FTE, site of employment, position or job duties MUST be reported to IE prior to any Human Resource System actions.
 In some cases, an amended H-1B or E-3 petition will need to be filed prior to any changes occurring in the appointment.

 A nonimmigrant visa is a permit affixed or stamped to a page in the passport to the U.S. Entrance to the U.S. is given under the terms and conditions specified by the particular type of nonimmigrant visa.
 The visa stamp does not determine how long the visitor can remain in the U.S. A valid visa is only necessary for traveling and returning to the U.S. from abroad.

 Only a U.S. consulate or embassy abroad can grant or renew a visa, with a few limited exceptions.